2015 Bronco League Rules

 - Playoff Pitching Rules.
 No pitcher may pitch more than nine (9) outs in any playoff game.
 If pitching in more than one (1) game on the same day (suspended playoff game, etc.), a player may pitch any combination of innings in the games provided he/she does not exceed the nine (9) outs per day rule. .

 BRONCO PLAYOFF INFORMATION

-8. After each playoff game, the losing and winning coaches must call the commissioner within 12 hours and tell the commissioner the number of innings pitched by each pitcher from each team.
+- After each playoff game, the losing and winning coaches must call or email the commissioners within 12 hours and tell the commissioner the number of innings pitched by each pitcher from each team.

-9. In the event that the Championship Game is suspended, it will be resumed later that day or the next day, subject to scheduling restrictions.
+- In the event that any playoff is suspended, it will be resumed later that day or the next day, subject to scheduling restrictions.
 The Championship Game will not be called even if it is an “official” game based upon the rules herein.